-James's teenage years took him through Europe, North America and ultimately Asia, thinking nothing of skipping college lessons for a long trip to India!
-Residing in Malaysia, he concentrates his birding activities within the region, building an intimate knowledge of their identification, vocalisations and behaviour of the birds throughout the whole continent.
-This has resulted in the discovery of at least five undescribed species to science in Indonesia, as well as numerous rediscoveries during his visits to over 70 islands within the archipelago.
+Residing in Malaysia, he has built an enviable, intimate knowledge of the identification, vocalisations and behaviour of the birds throughout the whole continent.
+This has resulted in the discovery of at least five undescribed species to science in Indonesia (two now described!), as well as numerous rediscoveries during his visits to over 70 islands within the archipelago.

-James has a PhD in social sciences, having studied taxonomically cryptic avian species of the region and their conservation status.
-A keen conservationist, with a particular interest in trying to put an end to the bird trade in Asia through extensive surveys and research, and a member of the IUCN Asian Songbird Trade and Hornbill specialist groups.
+James has a PhD, having studied taxonomically cryptic species and their conservation status.
+A keen conservationist, with a particular interest in trying to put an end to the bird trade through surveys and research, and a member of the IUCN Asian Songbird Trade and Hornbill specialist groups.
 On top of that, he is the eBird reviewer for Indonesia and East Malaysia.

 Like all our leaders, James has more than a passing interest in the mammals of the region, and is attempting to see all of Asia's megafauna and primates (a very slow, drawn-out and often frustrating process!).

 Rob is an accomplished photographer and keen sound recordist who has authored many scientific papers on the vocalisations, distribution and taxonomy of the region’s birds including several elevating little-known forms to species rank.
 His main interested is his adopted country of the Philippines where he has seen most extant species and co-authored A Naturalists guide to the birds of the Philippines, and is passionately involved in the conservation of the islands.
 His travels across the region have netted more than 2,800 species - likely more than anyone else - and he enjoys sharing his knowledge and enthusiasm with others.